andrewkeller/ak-git-tools/Readme.md

 The "repocache" is a single bare repository that contains many remotes, and is used to speed up cloning by reducing the number of objects that must travel over the network.
-The path to the repocache is stored in one of any configuration file owned by Git.

 If you're interested in the technicalities, read up on the `--reference` parameter to git-clone(1).

+To use `git-repocache`, you must set the property `repocache.path` in Git's global or system configuration.

 The following is a list of all the commands supported by `git-repocache`: